 Being honest, not only with yourself, but also with whom you work with and for.
 Sometimes it means working for little reward but knowing that you’ve done the right thing and the best you could.

 Loyalty is another important part of integrity.
 This is why confidentiality is so important, not only for clients, but for other firms as well.
 Even if you have had a bad experience with a previous employer or a competitor in the past, a lawyer with integrity never speaks ill of another.

 A Gritty lawyer shows passion.
 Passion not only in what you know, but also in what you don’t: in what you hope to learn.
 This passion should come across in your interviews.
 It will show your potential employer your Grit and willingness to learn and grow as an individual and a lawyer.
-Your passion is your work and you can display this by putting in your all at every point.
+Your passion is your work.
+And you put your all at every point.

 The field of law can be riddled with ups and downs.
 It is a Gritty lawyer that takes the downs, the mistakes and the failures in stride.
 You can show your Grit by learning from these mistakes and allowing them to point out where you may be able to improve.
 A lawyer with Grit will always finds room to grow.

 Talk about your Grit during your interviews, demonstrate how your Grit turned the case around (reference, What not to say during an interview).
 Showing your inteGRITy will make you shine in the employer’s eyes.

 The Ability to Lead

 Leadership is not only being able to assemble people and results effectively.
 It can also be classified as a certain type of Grit.
 Your Grit makes you a natural born leader.
 You need to be able to take charge and responsibility.
 Do you draw upon your Grit to voice flaws in your partner’s case, knowing it may be a political risk?